HaukeBartsch/sdcm/README.md

   -debug
     	Print verbose and add messages for skipped files -folder string
-    	Specify the requested output folder path as a string (or file starting with '@') using DICOM tags and {counter} for a running integer.
+    	Specify the requested output folder path.
+Additionally to named DICOM tags a numeric '{counter}' variable is provided.
-    	The argument will be interpreted as a filename if it is preceeded with a '@'-character.
+    	The argument will be interpreted as a filename if it is preceeded with an '@'-character.
     	 (default "{PatientID}_{PatientName}/{StudyDate}_{StudyTime}/{SeriesNumber}_{SeriesDescription}/{Modality}_{SOPInstanceUID}.dcm")
   -method string
-    	Create symbolic links (faster) or copy files [copy|link] (default "copy") -verbose
+    	Create symbolic links (faster) or copy files [copy|link] (default "copy") -preserve string
+    	Preserves the timestamp if called with '-preserve timestamp'.
+This option only works for method 'copy' -verbose
     	Print more verbose output
   -version